$Z_2$ index for gapless fermionic modes in the vortex core of three dimensional paired Dirac fermions

 \subsection{Topological pairing with $\mu=h_+=0$}

-We consider a line vortex along the z-direction with an underlying odd-parity topological pairing.
-The solution for dispersive mode with $E=\pm k_z$, when $\mu=h_+=0$, in the basis of 8-component Nambu-Dirac spinor shown in Eq. (\ref{4compspinor}) reads as
+We consider a line vortex along the $z$ direction with an underlying odd-parity topological pairing.
+The solution for dispersive mode with energies $E=\pm k_z$, when $\mu=h_+=0$, in the basis of eight-component Nambu-Dirac spinor shown in Eq. (\ref{4compspinor}) reads as

 where the function ${\cal R}(r,z)$ takes the form